jiandong4388/correlation_matrix/README.md

 # correlation_matrix
-A New Parametrization of Correlation Matrices
-Ilya Archakov & Peter Reinhard Hansen
+Ilya Archakov & Peter Reinhard Hansen A New Parametrization of Correlation Matrices.
+Econometrica, Vol. 89, No. 4, July 2021,